-1. A party, electoral bloc, candidates nominated by the party, electoral bloc and an initiative group of voters composed of at least 5 persons, if registered by the election commission as determined by this Law, shall have the right to take part in Tbilisi Sakrebulo elections.
+1. A party, electoral bloc, candidates nominated by the party, electoral bloc and an initiative group of voters composed of at least 5

-2. Only parties and electoral blocs shall be authorised to participate in the elections held through the proportional electoral system and to acquire the seat of the Tbilisi Sakrebulo.

-3. Candidates nominated by parties/electoral blocs/initiative group of voters shall have the right to run for the local single-seat majoritarian elections of Tbilisi Sakrebulo.
-An individual may not be nominated in more than one single-seat majoritarian electoral district.

-[1.
-A party, and candidates nominated by a party and by a five-person initiative group of voters shall have the right to participate in the Tbilisi Sakrebulo elections, provided that they are registered by the election commission defined by this Law.

-2. Only a party shall have the right to participate in the elections held under the proportional electoral system and to obtain a seat of a member of Tbilisi Sakrebulo.

-3. A candidate nominated by a party/an initiative group of voters shall have the right to run in the local single-seat majoritarian elections of Tbilisi Sakrebulo.
+- 2. Only parties and electoral blocs shall be authorised to participate in the elections held through the proportional electoral system and to acquire the seat of the Tbilisi Sakrebulo. - 3.
+Candidates nominated by parties/electoral blocs/initiative group of voters shall have the right to run for the local single-seat majoritarian elections of Tbilisi Sakrebulo.
+An individual may not be nominated in more than one single-seat majoritarian electoral district. - [1.
+A party, and candidates nominated by a party and by a five-person initiative group of voters shall have the right to participate in the Tbilisi Sakrebulo elections, provided that they are registered by the election commission defined by this Law. - 2.
+Only a party shall have the right to participate in the elections held under the proportional electoral system and to obtain a seat of a member of Tbilisi Sakrebulo. - 3.
+A candidate nominated by a party/an initiative group of voters shall have the right to run in the local single-seat majoritarian elections of Tbilisi Sakrebulo.
 An individual may only be nominated in one single-seat majoritarian electoral district.
-(Shall become effective from 1 January 2021)]

-4. A person nominated as a candidate in the Tbilisi Sakrebulo elections may not be simultaneously nominated as a candidate in the elections of the Mayor of Tbilisi, or for the Sakrebulo or Mayor of any other municipality.

-5. Incompatibility of the status of a candidate in the Tbilisi Sakrebulo election with his/her official capacity shall be determined by Article 136 of this Law.
-Paragraph 5(e) of Article 117 of this Law shall not apply to the incompatibility of the status of a candidate.
+(Shall become effective from 1 January 2021)] - 4.
+A person nominated as a candidate in the Tbilisi Sakrebulo elections may not be simultaneously nominated as a candidate in the elections of the Mayor of Tbilisi, or for the Sakrebulo or Mayor of any other municipality. - 5.
+Incompatibility of the status of a candidate in the Tbilisi Sakrebulo election with his/her official capacity shall be determined by Article 136 of this Law.
+Article 117(5)(e) of this Law shall not apply to the incompatibility of the status of a candidate.